 So far, we’ve looked at important developments in the elevator’s history, but this doesn’t fully demonstrate the significance of the invention in our society.
 Some of the benefits of elevators are obvious: allowing for the construction of skyscrapers and high-rise buildings, granting greater accessibility (especially for the disabled), etc.

 In the present and future, with urbanization on the rise, the elevator’s importance only continues.
 Today, about half of the human population lives in cities.
-By 2050, it is estimated that the urban population will be about 5.1 billion, or two-thirds of the world population by that time.
+By 2050, it is estimated that the urban population will be about 6.68 billion, or around two-thirds of the world population by that time.
 Of course, we will also likely see the incorporation of technological advancements in elevator systems to continue their safe and efficient use.

 what is the minimum dimensions of the elevator cab so it can accommodate a stretcher for the state of Texas.what is this dimension for the cab?